Reasoning-Lab/Elementary-Math-Solving-Zalo-AI-2023/README.md

 # Inference with vLLM

+vLLM is faster about (20%~40%) comparing with simple quantization inference.

 ## Merge base model with LoRA

 Because when inference with vLLM, it doesn't allow using LoRA outputs but the merged weights itself